Wwise 2024.1 is live and now available to install from the Audiokinetic Launcher. Here is a summary of the new features:

 Material filtering has been optimized, and a setting has been added to Reflect to change the mode of material filtering to one of the following options:

-- Favor Performance: Approximates the acoustic properties of most materials with a shelf filter, which uses four times less CPU.
+- Favor Performance: Approximates the acoustic properties of materials with a shelf filter, which uses four times less CPU than the legacy method.
 When using Favor Performance, the two mid-band absorptions are not independent and together specify a mid-gain.

-- Favor Quality: Realistically models the acoustic properties of materials with a detailed and accurate four-band filter.
+- Favor Quality: The legacy method, which realistically models the acoustic properties of materials with a detailed and accurate four-band filter.

 SDK